Diving among sea lions in the Sea of Cortez – Mexico

 One of the most special experiences in La Paz is diving with sea lions at Los Islotes – an impressive rock island group north of the city and home to a colony of more than 600 sea lions.
 These playful animals are known for their curious behavior and often approach divers on their own.
 The young animals in particular behave like underwater puppies: they dart around you, tug at your fins and challenge you to play with them.

 Los Islotes is the place to experience this magical behavior up close.
-Just keep in mind that the colony is closed to divers during the breeding season (June through August) so that the animals can give birth and nurse their young in peace.
-From September 1, the area reopens and sea lion season is in full swing.
+Please note that the colony is closed to divers during the breeding season (June to August) so that the animals can give birth and nurse their young in peace.
+As of Sept.
+1, the area reopens and sea lion season is in full swing.
 The young animals are extra curious and playful then – perfect for an unforgettable diving experience.

 Grey whale watching (January through March)